astanin/python-tabulate/README.md

 `C:\Python26\python.exe`, `C:\Python27\python.exe` and
 `C:\Python34\python.exe` respectively.

+One way to install all the required versions of the Python interpreter is to use [pyenv](https://github.com/pyenv/pyenv).
+All versions can then be easily installed with something like:

+     pyenv install 3.7.12
+     pyenv install 3.8.12
+     ...

+Don't forget to change your `PATH` so that `tox` knows how to find all the installed versions.
+Something like

+     export PATH="${PATH}:${HOME}/.pyenv/shims"

 To test only some Python environments, use `-e` option.
 For example, to test only against Python 2.7 and Python 3.8, run: